 💡 The painful truth: You’re not waiting for inspiration.
 You’re waiting for someone to validate that your work is worth making before you’ve made it.
 You want a guarantee that doesn’t exist.

 • Create on a schedule, not by inspiration.
-Artists who wait for inspiration don’t create.
+Artists who wait for the muse don’t produce art.

 • Stop comparing mid-process.
-Comparing your draft to someone’s finished work is a lie.
+Measuring your draft against someone’s finished work is a rigged game.

 • Share imperfect work.
 Let people see the mess.